 Possibly Effective for

-- Relaxing the colon during medical exams, including barium enemas.
+- Relaxing the colon during a barium enema examination.
 Using peppermint oil as an ingredient in enemas seems to relax the colon during barium enema examinations.
-Also, taking peppermint oil by mouth before the start of a barium enema also seems to decrease spasms.
+Also, taking peppermint oil by mouth before the start of a barium enema seems to decrease spasms.

 - Tension headache.
 Applying peppermint oil to the skin seems to help relieve tension headaches.